-Additionally, measuring your HRV when you are relaxed and sleeping tends to show a higher and more accurate measure of your body’s recovery from the day’s activities, stress, and other factors.
+Additionally, measuring your HRV when relaxed and sleeping tends to show a higher and more accurate measure of your body’s recovery from the day’s activities, stress, and other factors.

 So you must wear your Fitbit to bed to track HRV.
 Additionally, HRV tracking only kicks in when you sleep for at least 3 hours.